quyenphanlyons/ci-assessment/README.md

 Automate execution on a weekly schedule using GitHub Actions

-This workflow ensures that stock data and visualizations are always up-to-date without manual intervention.
+This workflow ensures that stock data and visualisations are always up-to-date without manual intervention.

 ## Dependencies